Tracking Invoices – Lesson 36 (this lesson)

 Traditional Exit Pay

 The most common form of recording sales is at the point of customer exit.
 The customer sets their purchase on the counter and the clerk checks them out.
 Every modern retail, accounting software assigns a unique identifier to this transaction.
-So tracking of the transaction is perfunctory.
+Tracking of the transaction is perfunctory.
 Any mistakes are adjusted automatically through a simple void process.

 You find exit pay everywhere: